 Our one eyed mustang.
 He is a wonderful horse.
 And a joy to be around, needs a somewhat experienced rider.

 Dancer is looking for his special person and a forever home.

 Has gone to his forever home

 Beau was our first rescue.
 He was a 2 year old thoroughbred stallion.
 He was very under weight when the neighbors first brought him home.
 They did not have resources for a horse.
 The pen they were trying to keep him in would not hold him, especially with a mare just down the road on our property.
 They had him for a couple of months.
 For whatever reason, even though I tried to help to educate them on the needs that a horse has they would not repair his pen and he was continually dropping more and more weight.
-He would come to our property regulary and it was becoming a danger to our son 2 years old at the time.
+He would come to our property regularly and it was becoming a danger to our son, 2 years old at the time.
 Racing into our yard at random times.
-So, after numerous times gave them a choice.
-Either we will buy the horse from you or we are going to call animal control.
+So, after numerous times, we gave them a choice.
+Either we will buy the horse, or we will call animal control.
 That was about 8 years ago.
 He really doesn't work at all because he seems to be sore in his stifles on occasion.
 But he is really sweet.

 Has Gone To A Wonderful Home

 Mary is a 1987 thoroughbred mare.
 We received her as a result of looking into lessons for our son when he was about 6 years old.
 A farm was struggling financially and needed to place her.
 We decided to bring her home.
 She stayed with us for about 10 years.
 She helped us get started with the trail rides.
 She is a hard keeper and requires alot of maintenance.
 She went to stay with a close friend to become mostly retired.She is very fat, happy and healthy, loving her retirement.

 We will always have a place in our heart for you Misty.
 You may be gone but you will never be forgotten.